iCliniq Logo

 4. Limit sugary snacks and drinks: Reduce the consumption of sugary foods and beverages, as they can contribute to plaque formation.
 Encourage your daughter to opt for healthier alternatives like fruits and vegetables.

 5. Mouthwash: Consider using an alcohol-free, child-friendly mouthwash as part of her oral hygiene routine.
-However, make sure she knows not to swallow it and use it under adult supervision.
+However, make sure she knows not to swallow it and to use it under adult supervision.

 6. Encourage water consumption: Water helps rinse away food particles and bacteria.
 Encourage your daughter to drink water regularly, especially after meals and snacks.